 In the past, ESG funds have been used to assist area agencies in addressing the needs of homeless residents and those facing homelessness.
-Since receiving THDA ESG funds, the City as held them internally in the Office of Homeless and Supportive Housing to run a rapid re-housing program.
+Since receiving THDA ESG funds, the City has held them internally in the Office of Homeless and Supportive Housing to run a rapid re-housing program.
 In addition to ESG funds, they also use HOME ARP funds to run a TBRA program.
+In 2023, homelessness in Chattanooga and its surrounding region fell 49%.